 7Tech 3D Printing Pen Review

-Let’s start by taking a look of what is in the box on purchasing the 7Tech 3D printing pen.
+Let’s start by taking a look at what is in the box on purchasing the 7Tech 3D printing pen.

 - The 3D Printing Pen: as expected, the box contains the 7Tech which in its own way looks like the average glue pen you find in your local store and as similarities go, they both feel the same when handled.